Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

         ))
 ```

 Alternatively, a form url can also be used to recognize custom forms using the `begin_recognize_custom_forms_from_url` method.
+The `_from_url` methods exist for
+all the recognize methods.

 ```